guyellis/http-status-check/README.md

 * twilio out adapter - An out adapter that sends the results via twilio.
 * mongo in adapter - An in adapter that reads the input from a MongoDB.
 * onPageText - An optional array of strings in the config json file against each site.
 Check the returned HTML from each request against the collection of strings and fail if not found.
 (Questions: Should be case insensitive?
 Should be able to specify case sensitivity?)
-* excludedResponseHeaders - Allow for an array of headers that should not be present in the response header collection.
-For example, the server identifying information that you might have stripped out.